kubos/kubos/docs/evented-control/index.rst

 separate, but communicating processes.
 Instead of a monolithic application implementing all control logic, we could create separate software processes for power, downlink and targeting control.
-Each of these logic compnents would independently determine what actions they think the spacecraft should take.
-A prioritization algorithme could then be run in a separate process.
+Each of these logic components independently determine what actions they think the spacecraft should take.
+A prioritization algorithm could then be run in a separate process.
 At any given time, the spacecraft would perform the highest priority task.